Argument map: Key features

 Independent premises, where the premise can support the conclusion on its own: Although independent premises may jointly make the conclusion more convincing, this is to be distinguished from situations where a premise gives no support unless it is joined to another premise.
 Where several premises or groups of premises lead to a final conclusion the argument might be described as convergent.
 This is distinguished from a divergent argument where a single premise might be used to support two separate conclusions.

 Intermediate conclusions or sub-conclusions, where a claim is supported by another claim that is used in turn to support some further claim, i.e. the final conclusion or another intermediate conclusion: In the following diagram, statement 4 is an intermediate conclusion in that it is a conclusion in relation to statement 5 but is a premise in relation to the final conclusion, i.e. statement 1.
 An argument with this structure is sometimes called a complex argument.
 If there is a single chain of claims containing at least one intermediate conclusion, the argument is sometimes described as a serial argument or a chain argument.

 Each of these structures can be represented by the equivalent "box and line" approach to argument maps.
 In the following diagram, the contention is shown at the top, and the boxes linked to it represent supporting reasons, which comprise one or more premises.
 The green arrow indicates that the two reasons support the contention:

 Argument maps can also represent counterarguments.
 In the following diagram, the two objections weaken the contention, while the reasons support the premise of the objection:

+Some argument mapping conventions allow for perspicuous representation of inferences.
+In the following diagram, box 2.1 represents an inference, labeled with the inference rule modus ponens.

+An inference can be the target of an objection.
+Such inference objections highlight invalid or weak inferences.
+In the diagram below, B is the premise, A is the conclusion, and C is an objection to the inference from A to B.